-Time was racing by Claire in a blur.
+Time raced by Claire in a blur.
 In the last few days, her visits with Dorothy had been brief; the shorter, the better for now.
 The rest of the time she'd spent observing Dorothy’s rehabilitation, meeting with caseworkers, or investigating other options.
-I...
+In spi...

 Claire didn’t bother going back to the hospital, and she didn't call to check on Dorothy either.
 By the time she left the house, Claire had nothing left to give.